UsievaladHaponienka/SymfonyPet/README.md

 Each `Photo` entity is related to only one `Album`.
 Each `Post` can have only one `Photo`.

+### Comment

+`Comment` is an entity which allows users to react to `Posts` and participate in `Discussions`.
+So there are two different types of `Comments` - Post comments and discussion comments.
+Each comment belongs to Profile, it is not possible to create comment from Group.

+`Comment` can be deleted either by Comment author, or by Post Profile owner, or by Post Group admin (see `Summarized entity interaction rules`).

+### Like

+`Like` is and entity which allows users to react to `Posts` or `Comments` in most simple way.
+So, there are two types of likes - Post likes and Comment likes.

+Each `Post`/`Comment` has amount of likes displayed below its content.
+Pressing button "Like" will create `Like` entity related to Profile and `Post`/`Comment`.
+Pressing this button again will remove corresponding `Like` entity.

+Tou always know whether you liked some `Post`/`Comment` or not: If entity wasn't already liked, button title is "Like" and button is dark-blue.
+If entity was already liked, Button title is "Liked" and button color is light-blue.

+### Profile Privacy Settings

+`Profile Privacy Settings` is a service entity which is used to restrict access to certain parts of `Profile` page.
+It has 4 fields and 3 possible options for each field.

+Fields are:

+- Who can view my friends
+- Who can view my groups
+- Who can view my albums
+- WHo can view my posts

+Options are:

+- Only me
+- Only my friends
+- Anyone

+Seems like fields and options speak for themselves.
+The only thing which is worth mentioning here that `Only my friends` option actually means `Me + My Friends`.
+See `Summarized entity interaction rules` for more details.

+### Entities relation visualization

 Entities relations are visualized here: https://www.plectica.com/maps/6ZKXDDCD7.

+## Summarized entity interaction rules

 ## Navigation